 7. Organize the Baking Sheet:

-- Arrange every sausage ball on top of a broad baking tray, so space of 1½ to 2 inches exists, allowing the sausage balls to expand a little during the baking process.
+- Place all the sausage balls on a large baking tray, with a distance of 1 1/2 to 2 inches between them, so that the sausage balls have some room to expand a bit during the baking process.

-- Turn parchment paper or lightly grease a large baking sheet.
+- line parchment paper or grease a large baking sheet

 8. Cook the sausage balls:

-- Place the tray in the preheated oven to cook for 18-22 minutes, looking near the end for the color on the outside to be golden brown and the sausage to be fully cooked and not pink in the middle.
+- Put the tray in the already warmed up oven to bake in 18-22 minutes, and towards the end, observe to look at the side where the color should be a golden brown and the sausage should be completely cooked and should no longer have that pink look in the middle.

 9. Optional topping of herb butter.

-- Mix in a tiny bowl the herb seasoning packet from the Cheddar Bay Biscuit Mix and 2 tablespoons of melted butter while the sausage balls are in the oven.
+- Mix up separately a small bowl of the herb seasoning packet which came with the Cheddar Bay Biscuit Mix and 2 tablespoons of melted butter as the sausage balls come out of the oven.

-- Once the sausage balls enter the oven, apply a pastry brush to cover the top of each sausage with the melted herb butter for added flavor, metamorphosing them into exceedingly buttery and garlicanic.
+- When you place the sausages balls into the oven, brush the top of each sausage with the melted herb butter to add more flavour to them, turning them into the most buttery and herbs laden.

 10. Warmly Administer and Appreciate:

-- Let the sausage balls lay a little on the baking sheet for about five minutes before transferring them to a serving dish or basket with freshly chopped or grated pecorino.
+- Leave the sausages balls rest a few minutes on the tray and then move them into a serving dish or a basket with some pecorino freshly chopped or grated.

-- Serve them warm as a party snack, brunch addition, or savory treat or on their own or with dips such honey mustard, ranch dressing, or spicy aioli to savor.
+- Serve them hot as a party food, as well as brunch or as a savory dish or with dips like honey mustard, ranch dressing or spicy aioli to enjoy.

 Tips: